ifelajulo/community-starter-kit/docs/getting-started.md

 ## Installing the bot

 The bot works by providing a message on a contributor's first issue, pull request, or merged pull request.
-In order to scan a repository, the app must be installed on that repository.
-To install the app, use the following instructions:
+To scan a repository, the app must be installed on that repository.
+To install the app, use the following instructions below:

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following Permissions and Events: